Skip to main content

 VideoMP4, MOVvideo/mp4, video/quicktime

-Both the file upload endpoint (POST /posts/{post}/media) and the URL-fetch endpoint (POST /posts/{post}/media/from-url) accept the same MIME set.
-WebM is intentionally excluded — every major social platform rejects it, so accepting it would just produce platform-specific publish failures.
+Three upload paths share the same MIME set: WebM is intentionally excluded — every major social platform rejects it, so accepting it would just produce platform-specific publish failures.

 Platform content types and media requirements